mrocklin/blog/_posts/work/2020-10-28-scimitar-growth.md

 Dask supports.
 As a *community* project, Dask tries hard to blend in and support peer projects.
 This integration is the strength of community software.
 Dask and many other OSS projects strengthen the collective weave of PyData.
 We're less like a monolith, and more like carbon fiber.
+Hat tip to similar computational projects Arrow, RAPIDS, Numba, and Numpy all of whom work tirelessly on standards and open integration.

 I fundamentally believe that pragmatic sustainable software is better built organically and collectively.
 I am curious what metrics might capture these